MilosSimic/Travis-tutorial/CI.md

 * Go to your profile (if travis don't do that), and in list of all public repos choose which repo to connect to Travis CI

 ![Allow build project](/images/allow_build.png)

-*Now, on every push Travis will be triggered*

 ## Add build strategy
 * Add to root of your repository ```.travis.yml``` file.
 This file will contain build strategy